My father–in-law, Paul Bailly, passed away at 80 years-old.

 Paul was a well-traveled, intelligent gentlemen’s gentleman, who was an inquisitive student and beloved teacher — of the art of life.

-Wife wife, Catherine, will miss her father and pal so profoundly, as will Kaitlyn, Alexis and me — and we will all feel the presence of his shadow for the rest our lives.
+My wife Catherine will miss her father and pal so profoundly; as will our kids and me — and we will all feel the presence of his shadow, and his heart, and his passion to make a difference in the world — for the rest our lives.